Arkansas governor dismisses calls for full execution probe

 LITTLE ROCK, Ark.
-(AP) — The Arkansas governor said Friday that he sees no reason for anything beyond a routine review of the state’s execution procedures after a condemned inmate lurched and convulsed 20 times during a lethal injection.
+(AP) — Arkansas’ governor said Friday that he sees no reason for anything beyond a routine review of the state’s execution procedures after a condemned inmate lurched and convulsed 20 times during a lethal injection that involved a controversial sedative.

-Attorneys for Kenneth Williams called for a full investigation after Williams became the fourth convicted killer executed in Arkansas in eight days as the state sought to carry out as many lethal injections as possible before one of its drugs expires.
+Attorneys for Kenneth Williams called for a full investigation after Williams became the fourth convicted killer executed in Arkansas in eight days as the state sought to carry out as many lethal injections as possible before its supply of midazolam expires.

 “I think it’s totally unjustified,” Gov. Asa Hutchinson told reporters when asked about the possibility of an independent probe.
 “You don’t call for an independent investigation unless there’s some reason for it.
 Last night, one of the goals was there not be any indications of pain by the inmate, and that’s what I believe is the case.”